vygr/ChrysaLisp/docs/ERRORS.md

 Well that brings up other issues !

-At the VP level you’re not dealing with signed or unsigned values, you're dealing with registers and YOU treat them as signed or unsigned.
+At the VP level you're not dealing with signed or unsigned values, you're dealing with registers and YOU treat them as signed or unsigned.
 You're not getting a compiler to manipulate them with `vp-asr-cr` vs `vp-shr-cr` based on the type you declared !
-The CScript level compiler will do this, but at the VP level it's baked in by you !
+The CScript level compiler will do this, but at the VP level it's baked in by YOU !

 Can you even check for the type of a register input ?
 NO, it's not possible.
 At this level it's just some bits and you perform some defined actions on them.